School Library Programs: Standards and Guidelines for Texas

 TSLAC drafted the collection development standards in collaboration with members of the State Board of Education and staff from the Texas Education Agency and with input from educators, librarians, and parents.
 In addition to public testimony at various commission meetings, public feedback was solicited during the period of public comment for the proposed rule.
 The State Board of Education and the Texas State Library and Archives Commission approved the new standards in December 2023, and they became effective January 3, 2024.

 The standards require a district-approved process for the “evaluation, selection, acquisition, reconsideration, and deselection” of classroom library materials.
-As classroom libraries are administered by classroom faculty and not school librarians, however, it is up to the district to adapt and/or enforce collection development policy requirements for classroom libraries.
+As classroom libraries are administered by classroom faculty and not school librarians, however, it is up to the district to adapt and/or enforce collection development policy requirements or other locally approved policies for classroom libraries that ensure compliance with all state requirements.
 A district’s policy for classroom libraries may be different from the school library policy, but it must adhere to the requirements noted above.

 The school library catalog is a system managing the catalogued contents of the school library that may be checked out by the school community.
-Classroom libraries are outside the scope of the school library holdings as fundamentally, classroom library materials are intended only for the students of that classroom.
+Classroom libraries are outside the scope of the school library holdings as, fundamentally, classroom library materials are intended only for the students of that classroom.
 Therefore, the rules do not require that classroom library materials be added to the school library online catalog.
-District administrators may determine if they wish to provide a separate means for publication of the items in the district’s classroom libraries.
+District administrators may determine if they wish to provide a separate means for publication of the items in the district’s classroom libraries or require inclusion in the school library catalog.

 The collection development standards do not exempt library materials that are donated or purchased with personal funds.